-I found this ordinary old beige lamp in an op shop and thought its shape would make a good lighthouse style lamp for my grandsons room. which we were styling in a beach type theme.
+I found this ordinary old beige lamp in an op and thought its shape would make a good lighthouse style lamp for my grandsons room. which we were styling in a beach type theme.
 We already had the lampshade from another broken lamp.

 The first job was to paint it with an undercoat and then a couple layers of a top coat all in white, I used masking tape to make sure i didnt paint the cord or the light fitting.